• Skip to main content

 This feature is also very useful if you want to offer shipping at a discounted rate for each additional item.

-“tax” parameter can be added to the shortcode to charge GST for an item.
+“tax” parameter can be added to the shortcode to specify a flat tax amount for an item.
 For example:

 [wp_paypal button="buynow" name="My product" amount="4.99" tax="2.15"]